zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 └─ scripts
 ```

-The egg model for the created microservices code structure:
+The egg model for the created grpc service code structure:

 ![micro-rpc-pb-anatomy](assets/images/micro-rpc-pb-anatomy.png)

-Unzip the code files, open a terminal, switch to the microservices code directory, and execute the following commands:
+Unzip the code files, open a terminal, switch to the grpc service code directory, and execute the following commands:

 ```bash
 # Generate and merge API-related code